FactorioParanoidal/ParanoidalModpack/mods/AbandonedRuins_1.1.4/docs/format.md

 ## Items

 A dictionary of items names (strings) to [number expressions](#Number-expression).
-Numbers of items must be unsigned intergers.
+Numbers of items must be unsigned integers.

 ### Examples